 (NEW YORK) — The United States has been facing a COVID-19 surge as the more contagious delta variant continues to spread.

-The U.S. is continuing to sink on the list of global vaccination rates, currently ranking No. 45, according to data compiled by the Financial Times.
-Just 64% of Americans ages 12 and up are fully vaccinated against COVID-19, according to data from the U.S. Centers for Disease Control and Prevention.
+The U.S. is continuing to sink on the list of global vaccination rates, currently ranking No. 45, according to data compiled by The Financial Times.
+Just 64% of Americans ages 12 and up are fully vaccinated against COVID-19, according to data from the CDC.

 Here’s how the news is developing.
 All times Eastern: